Thoregon/thoregon.tru4D/doc/spec.md

 ## Views

-Make a view on a bounded context public
+Make a view on a bounded context as public interface
+- entities
 - commands
 - events

+# Conventions
+Components can deliver bounded contexts
+- meta bounded contexts (classes)
+- bounded contexts instances

+The 'contexts' directory